WHAT IS OUR COVID-19 POLICY?

 - Are asking anyone who feels ill, or is around anyone who is ill, to stay home

-- Our bistro is open for indoor and heated, covered outdoor seating.
+- The bistro is open for dine-in with covered, outdoor seating, minimal indoor seating, and take-out.

 - Please follow us on social media for timely announcements.